williamMBDK/pacup/README.md

 - -y option for install script
 - fix that -l and -c are not able to be used unless the given package manager already has a config/list in the default location
 - remove IFS everywhere
+- yarn file does not exist initially when no other packages are installed

 # ideas
 - config file combined for all pms?